pflanze/functional-perl/docs/howto.md

 in `$s` while the for_each forces in (and itself releases) line after line.

-This is a problem that many programming language implementations have.
+This is a problem that many programming language implementations (that are not written to support lazy evaluation) have.
 Luckily in the case of Perl, it can be worked around, by assigning `undef` or better weakening the variable from within the called method:

     sub for_each ($ $ ) {
         my ($s, $proc)=@_;